franciscofregona/dominoes-kicker/Questions.md

 Keeping track of a dynamic infrastructure can be quite a challenge, definitely not a thing for static tools.

-Basically: logs can not be hosted on the machine that produces them, if that server is not long for this world.
+Basically: logs can not be hosted on the machine that produces them any more, specially if that server is not long for this world.
 They need to be collected, filtered and actioned on on a central service.

 ELK and Splunk are 2 of the biggest solutions in the market right now, but there a lot more!

 * Load Balancing and service discovery.

 As I said earlier in the 5th question, HAProxy, Nginx.
 Consul.

-The need is services to be up, no matter the hosts that run them.
+The need is for services to be up, no matter the hosts that run them.
-"dejar de apuntar a servidores que no se caen y trabajar para aprender, arreglar y relanzar ágilmente."

 ### A day in the life of an IaC practitioner.

+Ok, let's say I get the job and get to the office on Monday.
+Cool!

+Naturally the tools would be different, I seem to recall you use Salt Stack, but the tale would be similar.

+A new requirement gets in the queue: to change the MySql minor version of the database servers.

+If the servers are hosted on Virtual Machines, I'd pull the latest changes from the repository for the Packer images from the company's inner Git server.
+Then look for the variables on the start of the file and change the version of the MySql package to install.
+Run Packer and upload it (hopefully automatically) to the test server.
+If they were containers, It would be a matter of changing the Dockerfile to the new version and moving on.

+If my co-workers on the Database team had already submitted the latest test database to the Git server, the new test machine would pull the repository and run some tests automatically.
+The rest of the code that is applied on top of the base image on the provisioning phase (Ansible, for instance) runs.
+If an automated tests detect a conflict or problem, I'd pull the virtual machine aside, figure out the way to solve the issue and modify the code (on the packer or on the provisioner) and re-try.

+Once that is solved, the pipeline (lets say, Jenkins) must be informed of the new version of the artifact that is available for new servers to be built.
+Then, I can set up a task to migrate the currently running servers to the latest version.

+There are multiple ways to deploy a change to production, but the ones I've read about lately are Green/Blue (alternate environment where you can switch users to on a moments notice, with the new version installed there) and Canary (similar, but with selected users being switched over).
+The application team would have a say on this.
+Anyway, it's time to tinker with the Terraform configuration files to spin up that infrastructure, and posibly with the service discovery tooling (Consul) to be aware of this changes and route application requests accordingly.

+All this tools have readable text as the source of configuration, which upon success is commited to the Git repositories.
+If anything goes wrong, a known working configuration for the whole is a *Git pull*, and a *Terraform apply* away.